Christmas Tree Permits

 - Attach the permit on the tree where it will be easily visible with the tree packed or tied on your vehicle for transport home.

 - To help keep your tree fresh, cut at least one inch off the base when you get home and stand the tree in a container of water in a cool, shaded area, checking the water level daily.

-Locations to Purchase Christmas Tree Permits
+Locations to Purchase Christmas Tree Permits (in-person)

 Mendocino National Forest Supervisor’s Office

 10025 Elk Mountain Rd.

 Covelo, California 95428

 160 E. Hwy 20